salesforce/omakase/readme.md

 This project comes with an interactive shell, which allows you to quickly see what Omakase will output when given specific input CSS, all in real-time.

-To get started, you must first run the omakase setup script.
-Under the omakase project directory run this command from the terminal:
+To get started, you must first run the Omakase setup script.
+Under the Omakase project directory run this command from the terminal:

     script/setup.sh